Aboghazala/AwesomeTkinter/README.md

 root = tk.Tk()
 root.config(background=atk.DEFAULT_COLOR)

-# select tkinter theme required for things to be right on windows,
+# it is recommended to select tkinter theme required for things to be right on windows,
-# only 'alt', 'default', or 'classic' can work fine on windows 10
+# 'alt', 'default', or 'classic' work fine on windows
 s = ttk.Style()
 s.theme_use('default')